giopunt/setup-jest-with-coverage/notes.md

 ```
 // .eslintrc
 {
+  "env": {
+    "browser": true,
+    "es6": true,
+    "jest": true,
+    "node": true
+  },
   "extends": "eslint:recommended"
 }
 ```

+You are likley to write es6 and some node code, so we configured `"env"` to include don't validate code specific to browser, es6, jest or node.

-We also want to ignore coverage and node_modules and to do that we need to create another file called `.eslintignore`
+We also want to ignore the coverage output and everything in node_modules and to do that we need to create another file called `.eslintignore`

 ```
 // .eslintignore